How much is your car worth?

 The Audi Q8 weighs 718 to 1223 pounds more than the Chevrolet Blazer.
 The NHTSA advises that heavier vehicles are much safer in collisions than their significantly lighter counterparts.

-For its top level performance in IIHS driver-side small overlap frontal, moderate overlap frontal, side impact, rear impact and roof-crush tests, its standard front crash prevention system, its “Good” rating in the new passenger-side small overlap crash test, and its available headlight’s “Acceptable” rating, the Insurance Institute for Highway Safety grants the Q8 the rating of “Top Pick” for 2019, a rating granted to only 106 vehicles tested by the IIHS.
-The Blazer has not been tested, yet.
+For its top level performance in IIHS driver and passenger-side small overlap frontal, moderate overlap frontal, side impact, roof strength and head restraint tests, its standard vehicle-to-vehicle front crash prevention system, its standard vehicle-to-pedestrian front crash prevention system, and its available headlight’s “Acceptable” rating, the Insurance Institute for Highway Safety grants the Q8 the rating of “Top Pick” for 2020, a rating granted to only 30 vehicles tested by the IIHS.
+The Blazer has not been fully tested, yet.

 The Q8 comes with a full 4-year/50,000-mile basic warranty, which covers the entire truck and includes 24-hour roadside assistance.
 The Blazer’s 3-year/36,000-mile basic warranty expires 1 year and 14,000 miles sooner.